davideborghi/ItalianDotNetDateTimeUtils/README.md

 As a humble, simple and pluggable .NET Standard 2.1 utility library, my role is to help Italian developers or any developer who need support when dealing with Italian holidays (both national and customizable local ones) and work days calculations, which sometimes can be really boring!

-**I'm always under developing, but still, I come with a good set of automated unit and integration tests.**

-**My developers are committed to extend my functionalities and documentation too, so be patient with me, I promise, they're working hard on this things in their spare time!**
+**Even if I have a good set of unit tests, my developers are committed to extend my features and documentation too, so be patient with me, I promise, they're working hard on this things in their spare time!**

 For this reason, please, feel free to file comments, open issues and, if you want, even fork my code and open pull requests: only bear in mind to check my open source licence to be nice with me.

-Up until now, you can find my existing .NET 4.5 version on **[Nuget](https://www.nuget.org/packages/DavideBorghi.ItalianDotNetDateTimeUtils/)**, but you will find my updated version **soon**!
+You can find me on **[Nuget](https://www.nuget.org/packages/DavideBorghi.ItalianDotNetDateTimeUtils/)**!

+## Developers' guide

+### New user documentation
+You can find generated markdown files documenting the available APIs [here](docs/generated/DavideBorghi/index.md).

+## Maintainers' guide

+### In short
+Maintainers can find under the [docs](docs) directory the following files:
+- [Nuget checklist](docs/nuget-checklist.md) to help them pack and release a new version of the Nuget package;
+- [Docs generation checklist](docs/docs-generation-checklist.md) to guide them generate documents from code using an open source CLI tool.

+### Code of conduct
+Currently used code of conduct can be found [here](docs/CODE_OF_CONDUCT.md).